ghc-proposals/ghc-proposals/proposals/0000-lambda-layout.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/302).

-# Layout and guards in lambda expressions
+# Multi-way lambda expressions (`\ of`)

-This proposal introduces a new extension `-XLambdaLayout`, which allows lambda expressions to have implicit layout as well as guards.
+This proposal introduces a new extension `-XMultiWayLambda`, which introduces a lambda-like expression capable of handling multiple clauses as well as guards.

 ## Motivation